MartinStudiosDev/Automated-Jellyfin-Setup-Guide/Readme.md

 # Step 3 — Reserve your IP Address

-- On another computer type your IP address into the seacrh bar of a seacrh engine
+- On another computer type your IP address into the seacrh bar of a search engine
 - You can then log into your router with the username and password on the back of your router
 - Find the option to reserve the IP of your PC running Debian.
 This way it will never change
 - You can now remove the peripherals of your PC running Debian, they will no longer be needed.